CapellaSystems/documents.capellasystems.net/docs/Cambria FTC/04-Tutorials/Capella Cambria Cluster.md

 license, such feature is not available.

-- Database can be corrupted or become unable to handle any request, when database configuration or initial backup phase is interrupted.
+- Database can be corrupted or become unable to handle any request, when database configuration or initial backup phase is interrupted..

 -Database can be in “read-only” state as configured by Cluster Redundancy